 A great many schools have adopted the Talking Stick principles in their classrooms as a way to teach children patience, self-discipline and to respect the speaker and his/her words.
 The added bonus is the children additionally are learning about First Nation culture in a tangible way.

-In terms of First Nation Talking Stick protocols, it is important to remember that each First Nation is unique in their culture, traditions and history so will have their own protocols.
-In this article we are speaking of general protocols.
+In terms of Indigenous Talking Stick protocols, it is important to remember that each Nation is unique in their culture, traditions and history so will have their own protocols.
+In this article, we are speaking of general protocols.

 If an Elder is present, they speak first